lonehog/linkedinJobScrapper/README.md

 - **Configurable**: Support for custom search parameters
 - **Authentication**: Supports both LinkedIn credentials and session cookies
 - **Rate Limiting**: Built-in delays and retry logic to respect LinkedIn's limits

+⚠️ Disclaimer
+This project is intended for educational purposes only.
+The use of web scraping to collect data from LinkedIn or any other website may violate the terms of service of those websites.
+Please ensure that you have the necessary permissions and comply with all applicable laws and regulations before using this scraper.
+The authors of this project are not responsible for any misuse or legal consequences resulting from the use of this tool.

 ## Quick Start